-In addition to preparing yourself and your families for an emergency, securing your homes and and preparing your emergency go-kit for travel, it’s important to take care of your workspace at Loyola and be ready to teach and provide assignments on Blackboard, in the event that a temporary suspension of operations lasts more than several days.
+In addition to preparing yourself and your families for an emergency, securing your homes and and preparing your emergency go-kit for travel, it’s important to take care of your workspace at Loyola and be ready to teach and provide assignments on Canvas, in the event that a temporary suspension of operations lasts more than several days.

 Before you go

+A printable checklist is availalble.
 Assigned floor monitors on each floor will ensure that these procedures have been followed prior to evacuation.
 If a problem arises, it should be directed to the Building Coordinator.

 For more information on what to pack in your emergency go-kit, click here.